Are you lonely this Christmas…..again?

 There are people who feel they failed this year.
 People who look back over the months and feel as though they have been weighed, measured, and found wanting.
 They replay decisions, relationships, finances, bodies, faith, and outcomes, and the verdict in their own mind feels heavy.
 There are those who just got divorced.
 Those who are single.
 Those without family nearby.
 Those estranged.
 Those grieving.
 Those still recovering from Hurricane Melissa.
 Those whose loneliness becomes episodic and hurts most during the holidays.

-Last year, I posted this photo where I posed as multiple characters and wrote, merry christmas from my family to yours.
+Last year, I posted this photo where I posed as multiple characters and wrote, “Merry christmas from my family to yours”.
 People laughed.
 It went viral.
 It was clever.
 It was lighthearted.
 It was received as humor.
+I was innocently mimicking the insta-picture perfect families who would always post family portraits online for Christmas.

 Merry Christmas from my family to yours

-So here are five ways to navigate loneliness this Christmas:
+So here are five ways you may navigate loneliness this Christmas:

 Allow yourself to genuinely celebrate others who seem happy.